Ryan Lomberg: Professional

 Lomberg split his first professional season between the Heat and their ECHL affiliate, the Adirondack Thunder.
 Scoring at nearly a point-per-game pace with the Flames, Lomberg earned extended time with the Heat throughout the system, going goalless with 3 assists and 42 penalty minutes in 15 AHL games during the 2015–16 AHL season.

 Continuing with the Heat in 2016–17, Lomberg emerged as a more multi-dimensional player.
 In addition to his 127 penalty minutes, Lomberg scored 13 goals and 29 points in 68 games with the team, good for seventh and eighth on the team, respectively.

 Lomberg (right) during a game against the Seattle Kraken in 2022.

 Impressed with his work ethic and determination, the Calgary Flames rewarded Lomberg with a two-year entry-level contract worth $710,000 per season in the NHL on March 17, 2017.
 The deal came into effect at the beginning of the 2017–18 NHL season.

 Looking to inject some energy into the lineup and forced to deal with the absence of Jaromír Jágr, the Flames recalled Lomberg on January 14, 2018.
 He made his NHL debut eleven days later, on January 25, against the Edmonton Oilers.
 During the game, he fought the Oilers' Zack Kassian, and recorded 6:30 of total playing time.

 After five seasons within the Flames organization, Lomberg left as a free agent to sign a two-year, $1.45 million contract with the Florida Panthers on October 9, 2020.
 He played 34 games for the Panthers during the 2020–21 season, recording two goals and two assists in 34 games.
 On November 26, 2021, the Panthers re-signed Lomberg to a two-year contract extension.

 After helping the Panthers claim their first Stanley Cup in franchise history, Lomberg left as a free agent and was signed to a two-year, $4 million contract in a return with his original club, the Calgary Flames, on July 1, 2024.

+Lomberg signed a two-year, $2.6 million contract with the Columbus Blue Jackets on July 1, 2026.